SE-Fall2024/MovieRecommender/README.md

 - Install all required python packages
     `pip install -r requirements.txt `

-## Usage
-1. `cd Code/recommenderapp`
-2. `python3 app.py`

 ## Follow these steps to run our project on your system! 🔮
 1. Clone the project onto your system.
 2. Incluse an api_key.txt file with the api key for the movie API - Take a look at this link: (https://developer.themoviedb.org/reference/intro/getting-started).
-3. Install the following packages:

-   a. `pip install flask-sqlalchemy`

-   b. `pip install flask-bcrypt`

-   c. `pip install flask-login`

-   d. `pip install flask-wtf`

-   e. `pip install email-validator`

-5. Follow these steps to create the database -> Execute in python terminal:
+3. Follow these steps to create the database -> Execute in python terminal:

    a. `from movierecommender import db`

-   b. `from movierecommender.models import User,Post,WishlistItems, Watched, MovieLikes`
+   b. `from movierecommender.models import User,Post,WishlistItem, Watched, MovieLikes`

    c. `db.create_all()`

 7. Run `cd Code/recommenderapp` and `python3 app.py`

+## Usage
+1. `cd Code/recommenderapp`
+2. `python3 app.py`

 ## Documentation 📚
 Refer to Wiki page [here](https://github.com/MadhurDixit13/MovieRecommender/wiki/Documentation)